Why a Narcissist Won’t Divorce You: 15 Real Reasons

 #7.
 They don’t want to have to start over again financially:

 Divorce often means starting over financially and rebuilding one’s assets.
-This can be a daunting task for anyone, but particularly for a narcissist who may not have the motivation or drive to do so.
+This can be a daunting task for anyone, but especially for a narcissist who may lack the drive to do it independently.

 #8.
 They want to punish you for any perceived wrongs: